bbaisley/platform_engineer_interview/README.md

 1. Cheating protection.
 Include a hash key that will need to be submitted back with the answer.
 Key uses a secret passphrase and client IP address so is unique per client and text.
 2. A stateless architecture.
 3. The current text sample files are used.
 Exclusion words are random per request and can be up to n-1 words.
 A real implementation would use random source words per request.
 4. Assumes words are separated by spaces.
+Words are case sensitive, so "word" and "Word" should be counted different.

 Considerations and what's missing: